 Let’s take a look.

 How To Use Effective Call To Actions In Your Blog Posts

-A post with zero comments does very little to encourage others to leave a comment, so you need to add a call-to-action again, kindly asking people to leave a comment, here are some ideas and suggestions on how to do that:
+A post with zero comments does very little to motivate others to leave a comment, so, you need to add a call-to-action again, kindly asking people to leave a comment after reading.

 - Post a mini quiz at the end of your post.

-This is one ‘call to action’ you probably don’t want to neglect, especially if your aim is to increase traffic to your blog in the long run, and to get more people reading your content in the future.
+This is one ‘call to action’ you probably don’t want to neglect, especially if your aim is to grow your readership and boost your blog traffic.

 There are several call-to-actions you can use for directing visitors to signup.

-Don’t forget to add ‘call to actions’ at the end of your posts as well, if you don’t ask for people to share your post on Facebook, Twitter or Google+, chances are they may forget to!
+Don’t forget to add ‘call-to-actions’ at the end of your posts as well, if you don’t ask for people to share your post on Facebook, Twitter or Google+, chances are they may forget to.

 Keep them on your site for longer, ask them to share a post or comment on one, ask them to signup and join your email list.

 The best of luck.